Publish a feature service

 - Open the Windows Start menu, search for Python Command Prompt, and open it.

-- Type cd and type the path to the folder where you extracted the OverwriteFS.py script and press Enter.
+- Type cd, add a space, and type the path to the folder where you extracted the OverwriteFS.py script and press Enter.

 For example, if you extracted the script to C:\Temp, you would type cd C:\Temp.